-Cycling infrastructure improvement schemes are at various stages of design and fast-tracking of some elements of the programme as a response to the Covid-19 Pandemic has taken place.
+Cycling infrastructure improvement schemes are at various stages of design and fast-tracking of some elements of the programme as a response to the Covid-19 Pandemic is taking place where feasible.
 Junction improvements are also being carried out to improve safety.